 Typically, how many days each month do you spend away from your workplace on travel?

 On average, I'm gone about 1–5 days a month.
 The time is fairly evenly split between presenting papers at conferences, collecting data using the specialized instruments at other national labs, and attending project meetings for the collaborative projects.
 I also do some field work, collecting water samples and soil cores to bring back to the lab.
-For example, in the spring of 2015, I will have travelled Pacific Northwest National Laboratories to meet with collaborators, and then to Denver to attend the ACS National Meeting to organize a session and present my research, and then to the University of Texas at Austin for our annual Energy Frontier Research Center (EFRC) project meeting.
+For example, I have travelled Pacific Northwest National Laboratories to meet with collaborators, ACS national meetings to where I might organize a session or present my research, and to our annual Energy Frontier Research Center (EFRC) project meeting.

 What apps/software/instrumentation/tools can't you live without?